qaptivator/plainimg2/README.md

 you can also make the window be always an top, so its actually usable (inspired by AlwayOnTop module in PowerToys).

 at first, i made this in python, but pyinstaller executables were always flagged by antiviruses, so i decided to remake the project in C with SDL. this not only makes the project not false flagged by antiviruses, but also more lightweight!
+this project is also my first, fully finished C project, which i am quite proud of.
+(the actual exe is under 1 MB! but the SDL3 dll is almost 5 MBs...)

 licensed under MIT. credits to microsoft for the retro windows icon (icon.ico).